Please visit our COVID_19 Information Page for updates

 We know it is an almost impossible task getting people to commit to a date and time, but we do need numbers to reserve the harnesses.

-If your group is below 15 people, you book online.
+If your group is below 10 or less, you book online.
 We recommend booking for your maximum numbers and payment must be made in full.
 But you can reduce these numbers up to 48 hours before the date of your visit and get a full refund.

 And check the weather too, because we go ahead in the rain!